-- (i) Trafalgar is itself no regulatory authority; - (ii) the lack of clarity/incomplete information as to the regulatory status of the investment advisor in the Application Form for Membership as well as the confusing and unclear references in the sections relating to the investment advisor in other documentation as indicated above; - (iii) legislation covering the provision of investment advisory services in relation to investment instruments, namely, the Markets in Financial Instruments Directive (2004/39/EC) already applied across the European Union since November 2007.
+- (i) Trafalgar is itself no regulatory authority; - (ii) the lack of clarity as to the regulatory status of the investment adviser in the Application Form for Membership as well as the confusing and unclear references in the statements relating to the adviser as indicated above; - (iii) legislation covering the provision of investment advisory services in relation to investment instruments, namely, the Markets in Financial Instruments Directive (2004/39/EC) already applied across the European Union since November 2007.

 No evidence was provided that CWM, an entity indicated as being based in Spain, held any authorisation to provide investment advisory services, in its own name or in the capacity of an agent of an investment service provider under MiFID.

 Article 23(3) of the MiFID I Directive, which applied at the time, indeed provided specific requirements on the registration of tied agents. (fn.
-63 https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32004L0039&from=EN)
+73 https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32004L0039&from=EN)